 Typical Duration by Injury Type

-According to National Council on Compensation Insurance (NCCI) data, temporary disability duration varies significantly by injury type.
-Sprains and strains typically average 10-20 days of disability, while fractures average 30-60 days.
+National Council on Compensation Insurance (NCCI) data shows temporary disability duration varies significantly by injury type.
+Sprains and strains typically average 10-20 days of disability.
+Fractures average 30-60 days.
 The Bureau of Labor Statistics reports that in 2022, cases with days away from work, job restriction, or transfer (DART) had a median of 8 days away from work.

 State payment variations: Florida pays 80% of wage differential (capped at 66.67% of AWW).
 Texas pays 70% of the difference between average weekly wage and light duty wage.
 Ohio calculates wage loss benefits at 72% of wage difference.
 Michigan pays 80% of after-tax wage loss.

-Several factors determine your light duty benefit duration beyond state-mandated limits:
+Several factors affect how long your light duty benefits last beyond state-mandated limits:

 Medical Progress and MMI